audiobookshelf/audiobookshelf-api-docs/source/includes/_collections.md

 `libraryId` | String | The ID of the library the collection belongs to.
 `name` | String | The name of the collection.
 `description` | String or null | The collection's description.
-`cover` | String or null | The path to the collection's cover.
-`coverFullPath` | String or null | The full path to the collection's cover.
 `books` | Array of String | The IDs of book library items that are in the collection.

 ### Response